 Latin for Advanced Performance Pupils

-Translation of English into Latin is not required even at A-level but older (and occasionally younger) pupils may be given this type of work since it demands a sound understanding of Latin grammar and sentence-structure and provides a very interesting challenge.
+Translation of English into Latin is not required even at A-level but some pupils may be given this type of work since it demands a very sound understanding of Latin grammar and sentence structure and provides a very interesting challenge.
 Pupils are always given information about attending a summer school in Latin and this activity has been taken up on several occasions in recent years.

 Our textbook, the Cambridge Latin Course, is accompanied by a website which provides many interactive exercises involving translation, grammar or vocabulary tests; there are also research opportunities on the background topics studies, and enthusiastic pupils are encouraged to use this website as part of their study.